-Net cash provided by operating activities for the year ended December 31, 2022 and 2021 were approximately \$37.0 million and \$26.7 million, respectively.
+Net cash provided by operating activities for the years ended December 31, 2023 and 2022 were approximately \$40.1 million and \$37.0 million, respectively.
 Net cash flows provided by operating activities primarily related to contractual rent and security deposits from our properties, partially offset by our general and administrative expenses.
-Net cash flows provided by operating activities for the year ended December 31, 2022 increased from the year ended December 31, 2021, due to a larger real estate portfolio.